justinbt1/MLE-Reading-List/README.md

 # Machine Learning Engineer Reading List
-A curated collection of machine learning, data and programming related books.
+A curated collection of books to help you grow as a Machine Learning Engineer and Scientist.

 Originally created to share books that have helped me in some way on my journey as a machine learning engineer (MLE), hopefully some of which will be useful to you too!